-- A. Any member of Narcotics Anonymous is eligible for election to any IEFASC office, position, or committee chair; it is suggested that NA members with applicable service experience fill these positions. - B. Members seeking IEFASC service positions should live within the geographical boundaries of the - C. All officers having completed two (2) full terms are ineligible for that office for the following two (2) terms. - a.
+- A. Any member of Narcotics Anonymous is eligible for election to any IEFASC office, position, or committee chair; it is suggested that NA members with applicable service experience fill these positions. - B. All officers having completed two (2) full terms are ineligible for that office for the following two (2) terms. - a.
 For purposes of these guidelines, a full term will constitute any term served for at least six (6) months.